darkrai069/Subdomain-Recon/README.md

 # Subdomain-Recon

+### This scripts automates the process of web enumeration.
+Alot of works have been listed in this script that makes your life easy.

-## Have almost all the necessary tools to perform a good web_enumeration.
+### Have all the necessary tools to perform a good web_enumeration.

 ### List of tools used:-